nicnocquee/next-secure-download/README.md

 2. Do not forget to assign values to `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables, or else the files can be freely downloaded.
 3. If you change the username and password, you need to redeploy the deployment in vercel.
 4. Of course you can [deploy the project to your own server](https://nextjs.org/docs/deployment#other-hosting-options).
+5. This solution is FREE as long as GitHub and Vercel remains having FREE plans. 😆

+# License

+MIT